Resolving Aadhaar Application Issues: Steps for Re-enrolment

 Receiving Your Enrolment ID (EID)

 After successfully completing the process, you will receive a new acknowledgement slip with a fresh Enrolment ID (EID).
-It is very important to keep this slip safe, as you will need this EID to track the status of your new application.
+It is crucial to keep this slip safe, as you will need this EID to track the status of your new application.

 Tips for a Smooth Re-enrolment Experience